How Laser Weapons Work

 7. The high-energy laser beam penetrates the skin of the target missile and disables or explodes it, depending upon where the beam strikes.

-High-energy lasers like those developed for the ABL are being designed and developed for use on land and at sea.
-These lasers would be truck- or ship-mounted and capable of shooting down incoming missiles, artillery shells and possibly enemy aircraft.
+The ABL required a crew of six, who wore special safety goggles to protect their eyes from possible reflections of the beams by water droplets in the air.
+While the ABL program was scrapped in late 2011, such high-energy lasers are being designed and developed for use on land and at sea.
+These lasers are truck- or ship-mounted and capable of shooting down incoming missiles, artillery shells, and possibly enemy aircraft.

 Advertisement